cscheid/lux/doc/dev/shade.md

 about.
 (In case the phrase "denotational semantics" scares you: GLSL does not allow recursive functions, so all the scary math of lambda-calculus denotational semantics is not needed).
-More concretely, we will define there different semantic functions:
+More concretely, we will define four different semantic functions:
 *constant semantics*, *value semantics*, *element constant semantics* and *element value semantics*.
 The set corresponding to the range of the semantics function will be known as the *target* of that semantics.
 Our target for the constant semantics will be values in boolean algebra.
-For the other remaining semantics, they will be values in an algebra of scalars, vectors and matrices.
-A semantics and its element correspondent are closely related, and are used to model the fact that we can construct vectors out of scalars, and that we can examine particular components out of scalars.
+For the other semantics, it will be values in an algebra of scalars, vectors and matrices.
+A semantics and its corresponding element semantics are closely related, which models the fact that we can construct vectors out of scalars, and that we can examine particular components out of scalars (similarly for vectors and matrices).

 Semantic function application will be denoted with square brackets to avoid confusion with the constructor notation of Shade values, which